microsoft/vscode-wiki/How-to-Contribute.md

 ## Build and Run

-If you want to understand how VS Code works or want to debug an issue, you'll want to get the source, build it, and run the tool locally.
+If you want to understand how VS Code works or want to debug an issue, you'll have to get the source, build it, and run the tool locally.

 ### Getting the sources